sfatty47/Electric-Vehicles/README.md

 - Detailed visualizations of EV trends and specifications
 - Insights into market drivers and barriers
 - Predictive models for future adoption and impact
-- (If available) Interactive dashboards for data exploration

 ## Contributing